rodburns/awesome-oneapi/README.md

 * [mt-kahypar](https://github.com/kahypar/mt-kahypar) - MT-KaHyPar is a multi-threaded algorithm for partitioning graphs and hypergraphs.
 It aims to minimize an objective function defined on the hyperedges while balancing block sizes and optimizing connectivity.
 It can partition extremely large graphs and hypergraphs with comparable solution quality to the best sequential graph partitioners while being more than an order of magnitude faster with only ten threads.
 * [NAMD](https://www.ks.uiuc.edu/Research/namd/) is a parallel molecular dynamics code designed for high-performance simulation of large biomolecular systems.
 * [NWGraph](https://github.com/pnnl/NWGraph) - The Northwest Graph Library (NWGraph) is a high-performance header-only generic C++ graph library based on C++20 concepts and ranges.
 It includes multiple graph algorithms for well-known graph kernels and supporting data structures.
-* [octotiger](https://github.com/STEllAR-GROUP/octotiger) - Octo-Tiger is an astrophysics program simulating the evolution of star systems based on the fast multipole method on adaptive Octrees.
-It was implemented using high-level C++ libraries, specifically HPX and Vc, which allows its use on different hardware platforms.
 * [Odd Even Merge and Sorting](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL/StructuredGrids/1d_HeatTransfer) - (C++ based, from Intel) Demonstrates how to use the odd-even mergesort algorithm (also known as "Batcher's odd–even mergesort") which may benefit whenn working with  batches of short-sized to mid-sized (key, value) array pairs.
 Shows how to migrate CUDA based code to SYCL.
 * [Optical Flow Method](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL/StructuredGrids/guided_HSOpticalflow_SYCLMigration) - (C++ based, from Intel) The HSOpticalFlow sample is a computation of per-pixel motion estimation between two consecutive image frames caused by movement of object or camera.
 Shows how to migrate CUDA based code to SYCL.
 * [portBLAS](https://github.com/codeplaysoftware/portBLAS) - An implementation of BLAS using the SYCL open standard.